codingnninja/laravel-render-template/README.md

 > 3. If your database can't connect despite adding all necessary details correctly, then you can hardcode the database connection information into your laravel project.

-Navigate to `config/database.php` to change your default dabase connection to pgsql.
+Navigate to `config/database.php` to change your default database connection to pgsql.

 ```sh
 'default' => env('DB_CONNECTION', 'pgsql')